 The After Series now includes five published novels: After, After We Collided, After We Fell, After Ever Happy, and Before; as well as two books about an After character in The Landon Series, called Nothing More and Nothing Less.
 “My foreign publishers have never seen sales like this from an American author writing on a random website with no experience whatsoever,” shares Todd.

 Screenwriter Susan McMartin‘ television credits include “Californication,” “Two and a Half Men,” and “Mom,” which she is currently co-executive producer on.
-Her feature films include Mr. Church, starring Eddie Murphy and directed by Bruce Beresford, and her feature adaptation of the international bestselling book series by Anna Todd, After, is set to be released in theaters April 2019.
+Her feature films include Mr. Church, starring Eddie Murphy and directed by Bruce Beresford, and her feature adaptation of the international bestselling book series by Anna Todd, After.
 McMartin is currently adapting the novel Miracle on Voodoo Mountain as a feature for Sony and Affirm Studios with Doug Belgrad producing.

 Screenwriter Tamara Chestna was an EP on the final season of “The Art of More” starring Dennis Quaid and Kate Bosworth and spent the last year working on her project “Wildside” for YouTube Premium, with Gary Fleder directing, and “Scartlett’s Method” for Snapchat.
 It was recently announced that Amy Poehler would direct her adaptation of the Jennifer Mathieu novel, Moxie, for Netflix, with Poehler’s Paper Kite and “Veep”’s Morgan Sackett producing.
 On the feature side, she wrote Other People’s Love Letters and Revenge Wedding for CBS Films.
 The latter just brought on Cheryl Hines to direct.
 Additionally, she wrote Everything’s Cool for Iconolocast/Anonymous Content, and wrote After, which just wrapped with Jenny Gage directing.